Failing to master AI could see retreat of progressive politics – Sir Tony Blair

 “Or in new-fashioned identity politics, which risks mirroring the divisiveness of the far-right, not defeating it.”

+In a pre-recorded message, the leader of France said AI had the potential to “reframe and completely reshape our coming generations and the world”.

+“This is why it is a critical question for Europe.
+It is a critical question in terms of innovation and how to be part of this new revolution,” he added.

-Other speakers set to address the conference include TV chef Jamie Oliver, Defence Secretary Ben Wallace and Labour leader Sir Keir Starmer.
+Other speakers set to address the conference include Defence Secretary Ben Wallace and Labour leader Sir Keir Starmer.